Xuyuanp/nerdtree-git-plugin/README.md

 A plugin of NERDTree showing git status flags.

-The original project [git-nerdtree](https://github.com/Xuyuanp/git-nerdtree) will no longer be maintained
+The original project [git-nerdtree](https://github.com/Xuyuanp/git-nerdtree) will NOT be maintained any longer.

 ## Credits